It doesn’t always have to be a crate!

 What goes in the playpen?

-You are welcome to send a blanket or a shirt for your puppy (for the scent).
+You are welcome to send a blanket for your puppy (for the scent).
 We will send it back to you so your puppy has something from home for the first few nights.
 Our mailing address is 30705 Rd V6, Dolores, CO 81323.
 Please get small blankets and remove any loose yarn or hemming.
 Puppies can get stuck in the hemstitches and they can get trapped inside a folded blanket!

 Writing more here soon.